luanalouza/System_login_Django_project/README.md

 Once you've accessed the site, you can explore its functionalities.

-If you're prompted to log in, you can use the authentication options available, such as Facebook or GitHub, depending on the configuration.
+If you're prompted to log in, you can use the authentication options available, such as Facebook or GitHub, depending on the configuration

 Conclusion